davestephens/ansible-nas/docs/applications/emby.md

 Emby is a mostly open-source media server with a client-server model.
-This install for Ansible-NAS provides a server, which various clients can then connect to from various platforms such as other computers, smartphones and smart TVs.
+This install for Ansible-NAS provides a server, which various clients can then connect to from platforms such as other computers, smartphones and smart TVs.

 Note that [Plex](https://www.plex.tv/), also included in Ansible-NAS, has a very similar functionality.